BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

 # Why I'm Writing This

-I first learned about control charts from a [great post](https://dataremixed.com/2011/09/tom-brady-and-control-charts-with-tableau/) from Ben Jones in their [DataRemixed blog](https://dataremixed.com).
+I first learned about control charts from a [great post](https://dataremixed.com/2011/09/tom-brady-and-control-charts-with-tableau/) from Ben Jones in his [DataRemixed blog](https://dataremixed.com).
 In the post he uses Tom Brady's game stats to introduce control charts and how to build them in Tableau.
 If you work in Tableau or just want to see some great data work, I highly recommend this post.

 I've gotten used to building these in Tableau, but my company recently made the switch to Power BI for our analytics platform.
 I have really enjoyed learning it so far, but have struggled with control charts.